ivansempijja/spiegel_scrapper/README.md

 - run php artisan scrape:spiegel
 - Command will scrape the front page of [spiegel.de](https://www.spiegel.de/politik/), and store the articles in an Articles model
-**Only articles that are not already in the database will be saved**
+- **Only new articles that are not already in the database will be saved**

 ## Json API
 The project includes an end point that returns a json response for the articles,